 are completely different.

-with the embedded NATO-approved CEROFF crypto algorithm,
+that contains the NATO-approved Aroflex CEROFF crypto algorithm,

 making it crypto-compatible with similar systems like